Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 Our bodies are built to send us signals — hunger, thirst, rest, excitement.

-However, when those signals are ignored, they eventually fade away.
+But when those signals are repeatedly ignored, they eventually quiet down.

 The body learns there’s no point in speaking up.